glycerine/spin_paxos/README.md

-once, taking a large service window (outage), and involving a manual syadmin, or you find an automatic online reconfiguration protocol that actually has a theoretical and machine checked safety proofs.
+once, taking a large service window (outage), and involving a manual syadmin, or you find an automatic online reconfiguration protocol that actually has theoretical and machine checked safety proofs.
 After doing the research, the clear vote is for Raft.
 To me, having solid reconfiguration just over rules